 - Leave an itinerary of your plans with someone who’ll call emergency services if you don’t return by your prescribed time

 From SR 89, on the south side of Emerald Bay and directly across from Inspiration Point is the Bayview Campground.
 Pull into the campground and drive to the back to find the day-use trailhead parking.
 Parking is free but limited, so arrive early.
 If the day-use area is filled or you want to access this trailhead in the off-season (i.e. the gate to the campground is locked), you can park on the side of SR 89.
 However, don’t block the gate or highway traffic, and be sensible about how you park so that other hikers can find a parking spot.

-Below is a Google Map to assist you in finding the parking area for accessing Cascade Falls which, on this map, is at the Bayview Trailhead.
+Here’s a map to assist you in finding the parking area for accessing Cascade Falls, which is at the Bayview Trailhead.

 The trail is rocky and wet in sections, so pay attention to where you walk.
 And especially keep a watchful eye on your younger children as there are multiple tripping hazards along this route.
 The trail primarily traverses the side of a mountain, so it’s pretty obvious as to which to direction to hike.
 Once you get within a few hundred meters of the actual falls, the trail opens up and can be a little confusing.
 There is no one right place in which to see the falls, just head toward the sound of rushing water and you’ll be there.
 Thanks to the eastern facing views when you reach Cascade Falls, the ideal time to hike is early in the morning so that you can catch the sunrise.
 Keep in mind that the falls will be spectacular after a good winter and can flow strong well into summer, whereas following a drought year Cascade Falls can be reduced to barely a trickle.
 Either way, the views are great and the hike is fun.